-Preparing yourself and your home for TPLO aftercare can be a mental hurdle.
-Typically, your veterinarian will give you information about the TPLO recovery timeline or a TPLO recovery guide at the time of discharge to help you know what to expect.
-It’s important to take the time to think about your daily routine to help determine how it will be altered, and what will be needed to make the recovery easier.
+When you receive the news your dog will need TPLO surgery, the time to start preparing for it is right then.
+Your veterinarian will give you information about the TPLO recovery timeline, and should give you a TPLO recovery guide to help you know what to expect.
+It’s important to take the time to think about your daily routine and the routine of your dog to help determine how it will be altered, and what’s needed to make the recovery easier.
 Mental preparation is important, but so is having the proper resources to help your dog as much as possible.
 Here are some tips to think about in preparation for your dog’s TPLO surgery.

 Preparing Your Home